IT-Grace/IT-Grace/README.md

-Computin graduate with an interest in Software Development.
+Computing graduate with an interest in Software Development.